feugy/melodie/README.md

 ### features

+- when cover search failed once, do not retry on next start

 - use file and folder names to complete missing tags

 - merge components/Album|Artist|Playlist tests for GridItem + hover behaviour (desktop only)